EECi/home/_pages/allprojects.md

   - image_path: /Images/ssenv/ssenv_logo_v2.png
     alt: "Sub-surface Environments Project"
     title: "Subsurface environments"
-    excerpt:  "Improving the effective and equitable utilisation of the shallow subsurface as a thermal resource by combining data and modelling."
+    excerpt:  "Improving the effective and equitable use of the shallow subsurface as a thermal resource by combining data and modelling."
     url: "/docs/subsurface/"
     btn_label: "View this project"
     btn_class: "btn--inverse"